-The dentists we spoke with said they provided patients with advice to improve and maintain good oral health, including advice and support relating to diet, alcohol and tobacco consumption.
+The principal dentist said they provided patients with advice to improve and maintain good oral health, including advice and support relating to diet, alcohol and tobacco consumption.
 Patients told us that they were well informed about the beneficial use of fluoride paste and the ill-effects of smoking on oral health.